-- Conduct research and analysis on health and safety and WSIB issues and legislation. - Provide the committee with information re: local health and safety issues/trends. - Write/assist in the production of hazard alerts, information bulletins, articles for Update, - Develop and deliver workshops and presentations. - · Assist with the organization of the conference and regionals.
+- Conduct research and analysis on health and safety and WSIB issues and legislation. - Provide the committee with information re: local health and safety issues/trends. - Write/assist in the production of hazard alerts, information bulletins, articles for Update, - Develop and deliver workshops and presentations. - Assist with the organization of the conference and regionals.

-The work of the Health and Safety/Workplace and Insurance Safety Act Committee is highly specialized and the following experience/skills would be beneficial:
+The work of the Health and Safety/Workplace and Insurance Safety Act Committee is highly specialized, and the following experience/skills would be beneficial:

-- Working knowledge of the Occupational Health & Safety Act and relevant regulations - Knowledge of the Ontario Fire Code - Knowledge of the Ontario Building Code - Working knowledge of the Workplace Safety Insurance Act and Operational Policies - Member of local Joint Health & Safety Committee (JHSC) (certification) - Involvement or participation in OSSTF/FEESO workgroups with a Health and Safety focus - Experience with developing and presenting workshops - · Certificates in: - WHSC or Prevention Link Instructor - o WHSC Level 2 Law and/or Committees or Prevention Link Level 3 - WHSC Level 1 or Prevention Link Level 1 & 2 or Certified Member of JHSC - WHSC Basic Certification or other MOL recognized Basic Certifications
+- Working knowledge of the Occupational Health & Safety Act and relevant regulations - Knowledge of the Ontario Fire Code - Knowledge of the Ontario Building Code - Working knowledge of the Workplace Safety Insurance Act and WSIB Policies - Be a Member of a local Joint Health & Safety Committee (JHSC) - Involvement or participation in OSSTF/FEESO workgroups with a health and safety focus - Experience with developing and presenting workshops - Certificates in: - WHSC or Prevention Link Instructor - o WHSC Level 2 Law and/or Committees or Prevention Link Level 3 - WHSC Level 1 or Prevention Link Level 1 & 2 or Certified Member of JHSC - WHSC Basic Certification or other MOL recognized Basic Certifications program

-Each year, the committee requires up to three members to serve for a three year term.
-The committee seeks members from all regions of OSSTF/FEESO, who reflect and represent all bargaining units, job classes and equity seeking and sovereign groups.
+Each year, the committee requires up to three (3) members to serve for a three-year term.
+The committee seeks members from all regions of OSSTF/FEESO, who reflect the diversity of the membership and our communities and represent all bargaining units and job classes.

-Chris Chandler, Chairperson

-Email: cchandler@osstftoronto.ca
+Andrea Murik, Chairperson Email: jhscteacher@gmail.com

-Phone: 416-393-8900, ext.
-241
+Phone: 905-745-4448